Study Links Texting After Lights Off Affects Grades Among Teens

 Rapid Eye Movement

-The inability of the teens to achieve the most important level of sleep, which is the rapid eye movement or REM, can directly affect their learning, memory consolidation, and social adjustment, the research stressed.
+The inability of the teens to achieve the most important level of sleep, which is the rapid eye movement or REM sleep, can directly affect their learning, memory consolidation, and social adjustment, the research stressed.
 It added that when there is a delay in falling asleep, but the rising time remains the same; the REM sleep level is cut short, which affects both the learning and memory.

 Average Sleeping Hour Among Teens